dotnet/docs/includes/core-changes/corefx/5.0/utf-7-code-paths-obsolete.md

 - If your app calls <xref:System.Text.Encoding.GetEncoding%2A?displayProperty=nameWithType> with unknown encoding names provided by an untrusted source:

   Instead, compare the encoding names against a configurable allow list.
 The configurable allow list should at minimum include the industry-standard "utf-8".
-Depending on your clients and regulatory requirements, you may also need to allow region-specific encodings such as "GB18030".
+Depending on your clients and regulatory requirements, you may also need to allow region-specific encodings, such as "GB18030".

   If you don't implement an allow list, <xref:System.Text.Encoding.GetEncoding%2A?displayProperty=nameWithType> will return any <xref:System.Text.Encoding> that's built into the system or that's registered via a custom <xref:System.Text.EncodingProvider>.
 Audit your service's requirements to validate that this is the desired behavior.
 UTF-7 continues to be disabled by default unless your application re-enables the compatibility switch mentioned later in this article.